-- Drive acceptance of our gammaCore products as a leading headache therapy, introducing it in cluster headache and expanding into migraine.
-We plan to establish gammaCore as the first-line treatment option for neurologists when treating eCH patients, who have few alternative treatment options available to them.
+• Drive acceptance of our gammaCore products as a leading headache therapy, introducing it in cluster headache and expanding into migraine.
+We plan to establish gammaCore as

+- the first-line treatment option for neurologists when treating eCH patients, who have few alternative treatment options available to them.
 We will then leverage this position to expand into the broader headache market for migraine in the second quarter of 2018. - Drive reimbursement of our therapy.
 We are actively engaging with over 50 national and regional commercial insurance payors in the United States with the goal of securing reimbursement coverage as a pharmacy benefit.
-To date, we have secured agreements with commercial payors that we believe, based on our estimates, will provide for reimbursement for gammaCore as a pharmacy benefit for approximately 17 million commercial lives, with such number expected to increase to as many as 45 million lives under those agreements over the next several calendar quarters, and are in active clinical review discussions with more than a dozen additional insurance plans covering approximately 120 million additional commercial lives. - Build a leading commercial presence.
-We are establishing a robust commercial capacity, including a specialty distribution channel with a patient-focused concierge service to quickly onboard patients and manage payor interactions.
+To date, we have secured pharmacy benefit reimbursement for 2.1 million commercial lives, and are in active clinical review discussions with more than a dozen additional insurance plans covering approximately 120 million additional commercial lives. - Build a leading commercial presence.
+We have established a robust specialty distribution channel with a patient-focused concierge service to quickly onboard patients and manage payor interactions.
 We are expanding our direct sales force to target high prescribing neurology specialists and headache centers that originate the substantial majority of new prescriptions for severe headache patients in the United States.
 In the first year following our commercial launch into migraine, we expect to be able to target 120 national headache centers and approximately 6,400 physicians. - Rapidly advance our pipeline.
 In 2018, we expect to initiate pivotal trials to support potential label expansion in headache, including additional trials in migraine prevention and migraine in adolescents.
 In 2018, we also expect to initiate our first major trial in rheumatology, a pivotal trial in Sjôgren's syndrome.
 Over the next 24 months, we anticipate additional sponsored trials will be conducted in both neurology and rheumatology, including in rheumatoid arthritis.